romainmenke/pusher/README.md

 Note : can't push nested dependencies (e.g. fonts referenced in css files)

 Note : benchmarks indicate a scaling issue with large numbers of dependencies, large numbers of pages scale perfectly.
 Will investigate.
-±10 dependencies per page can be handled in 3000ns
+±10 dependencies per page can be read from state in 900ns.
+The duration scales linearly with the number of dependencies.

 ---